Summary

 How often should I do the wrist stretch?

 You can do the wrist stretch daily, and multiple times per day if you work at a keyboard.
-Micro-doses of 15-30 seconds every hour or two can help prevent the cumulative tightness that leads to wrist pain or tendon discomfort.
-It's also a great pre-workout warmup before any upper body session that involves pressing or holding plank positions.
+Micro-doses of 15-30 seconds every hour or two can help limit the cumulative tightness that leads to wrist discomfort.
+It's also a useful pre-workout warm-up before upper-body sessions that include pressing or plank positions.

 Can wrist stretches help with carpal tunnel?